-The costs for layout and printing the PhD thesis are to be paid by the PhD candidate, except for PhD candidates who are employed at SHE if they have specified in their budget a maximum amount of 1000 euros for printing costs of the PhD thesis.
-However, part of the printing (and reception) costs may be claimed to Maastricht University.
+The costs for layout and printing the PhD thesis are to be advanced by the PhD candidate.
+However, these costs (up to EUR 2000 including the reception costs) can be claimed to Maastricht University.
 A claim form can be submitted.
+This information will also be shared with you by the UM PhD office.

-Requests from University Library and UM press office
+9. Requests from University Library and UM press office